ISIS-WebDesign/ISIS-WebDesign.github.io/_posts/2015-5-27-See-you-again.md

 See you again

-By:Wiz Khalifa, Charlie Puth
+By: Wiz Khalifa, Charlie Puth

 Lyrics:

-[Charlie Puth:]
+Charlie Puth:
 It's been a long day without you, my friend
 And I'll tell you all about it when I see you again We've come a long way from where we began